161host/nextcloudscripts/README.md

-# Nextcloud Install Scripts
+Nextcloud Install Scripts
+===

-These files allow you to install multiple nextclouds on the same host.
+These files allow you to install multiple nextclouds on the same host without docker and stuff.

+## Motivation

+I wanted to easily create multiple nextcloud instances for customers of 161host.net

+All the other stuff is based on multiple docker containers and because I thought it'll be a waste of ressources I decided to build it as bash scripts directly running on a webserver.

+A feew weeks ago someone asked me how he could do something similar, so I decided to publish this hunk of junk.

+It's a pile of bash scripts, so don't expect anything fancy.

 ## How to use